 Choice Privileges is currently offering a promotion on purchased points, valid for one week only.
 Through September 17, 2019, Choice Privileges is offering up to a 25% discount on the purchase of points.
 That discount applies as long as you purchase at least 5,000 points in one transaction.
 Purchased points should post to your account within 24 hours.

-What’s also interesting here is that in the past Choice Privileges limited you to purchasing at most 50,000 points per calendar year, but they’ve now increased that cap to 120,000 points per year.
+In the past Choice Privileges limited you to purchasing at most 50,000 points per calendar year, though this year they increased that cap to 120,000 points per year.
 This promotion could be useful even for those who previously maxed out the cap on purchased points this year.

 In the past Travis has written about why he thinks Choice points are worth buying.
 Specifically, Choice has an impressive footprint in Northern Europe, where hotels can otherwise be expensive.
 Travis has redeemed at hotels like the Clarion Collection Hotel Folketeateret and the Clarion Collection Hotel Bastion, which cost 16,000 points per night.